devcomfort/make-ipinyou-data/README.md

 city.en.txt                   region.en.txt  training1st  user.profile.tags.en.txt
 files.md5                     testing1st     training2nd
 ```
-You do not need to further unzip the packages in the subfolders.
+Do not unzip the archives in the campaign subfolders; the build scripts handle them.

-### Step 2
+### Step 2: Build the processed data
-Under `make-ipinyou-data` folder, just run `make all`.

-After the program finished, the total size of the folder will be 14G.
-The files under `make-ipinyou-data` should be like this:
+From the repository root, run `make all`.
+Once the pipeline finishes (expect roughly 14 GB of output), the folder structure will look similar to:
 ```
 weinan@ZHANG:~/Project/make-ipinyou-data$ ls
 1458  2261  2997  3386  3476  LICENSE   mkyzxdata.sh   python     schema.txt
 2259  2821  3358  3427  all   Makefile  original-data  README.md
 ```
-Normally, we only do experiment for each campaign (e.g. `1458`). `all` is just the merge of all the campaigns.
-You can delete `all` if you think it is unuseful in your experiment.
+Each numbered directory corresponds to a campaign (for example `1458`).
+The `all` directory aggregates every campaign and can be removed if you do not need the combined dataset.

-### Use of the data
+### Using the processed data
-We use campaign 1458 as example here.
+Campaign `1458` is representative:
 ```
 weinan@ZHANG:~/Project/make-ipinyou-data/1458$ ls
 featindex.txt  test.log.txt  test.yzx.txt  train.log.txt  train.yzx.txt
 ```
-* `train.log.txt` and `test.log.txt` are the formalised string data for each row (record) in train and test.
-The first column is whether the user click the ad or not.
-The 14th column is the winning price for this auction.
+* `train.log.txt` and `test.log.txt` store the original string features per impression.
+Column 1 is the click label, column 14 is the clearing price.
-* `featindex.txt`maps the features to their indexes.
-For example, `8:115.45.195.*	29` means that the 8th column in `train.log.txt` with the string `115.45.195.*` maps to feature index `29`.
+* `featindex.txt` maps categorical feature values to integer ids, e.g. `8:115.45.195.*	29` means column 8 with value `115.45.195.*` becomes feature id `29`.
-* `train.yzx.txt` and `test.yzx.txt` are the mapped vector data for `train.log.txt` and `test.log.txt`.
-The format is y:click, z:wining_price, and x:features.
-Such data is in the standard form as introduced in [iPinYou Benchmarking](http://arxiv.org/abs/1407.7073).
+* `train.yzx.txt` and `test.yzx.txt` hold the vectorised format described in [iPinYou Benchmarking](http://arxiv.org/abs/1407.7073): `y` is the click label, `z` is the winning price, and `x` contains `feature_id:1` pairs.

-For any questions, please report the issues or contact [Weinan Zhang](http://www0.cs.ucl.ac.uk/staff/w.zhang/).
+Questions?
+Please open an issue or contact [Weinan Zhang](http://www0.cs.ucl.ac.uk/staff/w.zhang/).